grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Bastian unfolded his long skinny legs from a cramped-looking position where his feet were propped up on the control panel.
 He climbed up through the hatch and via the ladder to the bridge of the sail with Percy and Hemi following.
 The wind was blowing a little harder and the chop had kicked up.
 Bastian cupped his hands and lit another cigarette.
 Percy and Hemi shaded their eyes, scanning the water.
 It was a few minutes before they saw a small gray oblong object cutting through the choppy little waves.
 It was a tiny submarine sail, no more than a meter long and high, with a couple of thin wispy antennas trailing from the top in the wind.
 Unusual for a submarine, it had a small viewport in the front of the sail through which the pilot could look.
 At the rear of the sail a stream of diesel smoke floated up and away behind it.
 The deck of the tiny sub was totally awash, running just under the surface of the water.

-As it got closer they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its minimal wake.
+As it got closer, they could see the big splotchy patches of rust all along the hull of the mini-sub, and a slight oil slick of a trail that it left behind in its minimal wake.
 Bastian, Hemi, and Percy climbed over the fairing of the _Prospect's_ sail and down to the deck.
 Standing here, Percy was somewhat sickened to see the angle of the deck and the bow of her boat sitting much lower than usual, still weighed down by the tons of excess ballast water.

-A moment passed before a hatch opened at the top of the sail of the mini-sub, and the head of a man with yellow spiked hair emerged.
-His arms were still inside the sail working controls and he was standing propped on something inside so he could get his head and shoulders up high enough above the fairing to see as he guided it alongside the _Prospect_.
+A moment passed before a hatch opened at the top of the mini-sub's sail, and the head of a man with yellow spiked hair emerged.
+His arms were still inside the sail, working controls, and he was standing propped on something inside so he could get his head and shoulders high enough above the fairing to see as he guided his craft alongside the _Prospect_.

 Bastian opened the hatch to a wet-storage locker on the deck and pulled out some large white rubber fenders that were flat and deflated after being subjected to the underwater pressure.
 He connected each to a short hose that led to a fixture for the low-pressure compressed air system inside the wet-storage locker, and let a little puff of air into the fenders until they had been restored to more or less their normal shape.
 Each fender had a long line that he tied off to recessed deck cleats and lowered down between the two subs.

-"Toss a line!" the main in the mini-sub yelled as he let the engine run on idle and stepped over the fairing.
+"Toss a line!" the man in the mini-sub yelled as he let the engine run on idle and stepped over the fairing.
 He was wearing tall rubber boots as he ran up the washed deck of the small sub.
-The boots were pulled over leather pants that were originally probably black, but now were cracked and gray at the seams and joints.
-From the left side of his broken leather belt hung a couple of sizes of adjustable wrenches, the finish on them beaten away, matte and rusting in places, from years of banging against each other like chimes.
-He wore a faded black denim vest from which the sleeves had been inexpertly removed leaving stray threads of denim trailing behind him in the breeze and exposing a pair of sinewy arms.
+The boots were pulled over leather pants that were originally probably black, but were now cracked and gray at the seams.
+From the left side of his broken leather belt hung a adjustable wrenches of various sizes, the finish on them beaten away, matte and rusting in places, from years of banging against each other like chimes.
+He wore a faded black denim vest from which the sleeves had been inexpertly removed, leaving stray threads of denim trailing behind him in the breeze and exposing a pair of sinewy arms.

 Bastian, still with a cigarette between his lips, threw across a line.
 The sub pilot made it fast to a cleat welded onto the hull of the mini-sub, and then repeated the move at the stern.
-He nimbly leaped across to the hand-holds on the side of the _Prospect_ and climbed up the curving side to the deck.
+He nimbly leaped across to the handholds on the side of the _Prospect_ and climbed up the curving side to the deck.

 [//]: # (### Intro Shakes)

 He looked around with a nervous twitch, and then motioned to Bastian for a cigarette, who cupped his hand and lit one off his own before handing it to him.

-The man took the cigarette between his fingers and brought it to his lips to suck long and hard at it.
-"Ah fuck thanks.
+The man took the cigarette between his fingers and brought it to his lips to suck long and hard.
+"Ah fuck, thanks.
 I ran out a couple of days ago.
 I go by Shakes."
 He held up his hand level in front of them and they could see it tremble slightly in the air.
 "Ya can see why."
-Shakes looked at Hemi standing just ahead of Percy with his black beard wafting in the breeze.
+Shakes looked at Hemi, standing just ahead of Percy with his black beard wafting in the breeze.
 "You the captain?"

 Hemi nodded toward Percy.
-She stuck a grimy hand out.
+She stuck out a grimy hand.
 "Captain Percy.
 Hemi here is my submersible giant and Deck Boss.
 The skinny one is Bastian."

 "That the whole complement?"

 "Few more below."
-Percy was still staring at the mini-sub, "that's a hell of a fucked-up craft ya got there."
+Percy was still staring at the mini-sub.
+"That's a hell of a fucked-up craft ya got there."

 "Like it?
-I built it my fuckin' self.
-Welded it together on the top of a mountain coffee farm from rotting scraps of metal.
+I built it my self.
+Welded it together on the top of a fuckin' mountain coffee farm from rotting scraps of metal.
 They had a bunch of land higher up where the coffee don't grow, and it seemed like a good place to build a boat.
 It was.
-Cept it wasn't a good place to launch a boat from.
+'Cept it wasn't a good place to launch a boat from.
 Getting it down to the water was way more difficult than the buildin' of it."

 "I could imagine," said Hemi.

-"I've heard of this kind of thing," said Percy, "the boat runs fast and just below the surface.
+"I've heard of this kind of thing," said Percy.
+"The boat runs fast and just below the surface.
 Basically invisible to any kind of radar, and too quiet for most sonar.
-Good for... small shipments?"
+Good for...small shipments?"

-"Aye, 'Specialty shipments' --- when stuff has to be got somewhere fast with no fucking questions asked.
+"Aye, 'specialty shipments' --- when stuff has to be got somewhere fast with no fucking questions asked.
 Just not too much stuff.
 I also built in a few special modifications --- this boat is the fastest and most versatile in its class!"

 Captain Percy looked at the rusting bulbous hulk alongside her boat and doubted there was any class of vessel that would accept it.

-Shakes continued, "most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat --- the _Gnat_ is the name --- can _dive_.
+Shakes continued, "Most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat --- the _Gnat_ is the name --- can _dive_.
 Run a bit under water, just enough to get away from any curious onlookers."

 "How deep?" asked Hemi.